 - Participate in Fun Day

-- Participate in Day of Service or other community service activities.
+- Participate in Day of Service

 - Be available to your mentees at times you mutually agree are appropriate